privacyguides/privacyguides.org/docs/os/macos-overview.md

 #### Hardware Microphone Disconnect

-All laptops with Apple Silicon or the T2 chip feature a hardware disconnect for the built-in microphone whenever the lid is closed.
+All laptops with Apple silicon or the T2 chip feature a hardware disconnect for the built-in microphone whenever the lid is closed.
 This means that there is no way for an attacker to listen to your Mac's microphone even if the operating system is compromised.

 Note that the camera does not have a hardware disconnect, since its view is obscured when the lid is closed anyway.